Piece-rate list: History

-Factory Act 1891
+Factory and Workshop Act 1891

-Under the "Particulars Clause", first included in a Factory Act 1891 and given extended application in 1895, the particulars required for the calculation of wages must be rendered by the employer.
+Under the "Particulars Clause", first included in the Factory and Workshop Act 1891 and given extended application in 1895, the particulars required for the calculation of wages must be rendered by the employer.
 In spinning there used to be doubts about the quantity of work done, so the "indicator", which measures the length of yarn spun came into general use.
-The Oldham Spinning list differs from all others in that its basis is starts from an agreed normal time-wage.
+The Oldham spinning list differs from all others in that its basis is starts from an agreed normal time-wage.
 The piece-rates are reckoned so that can be achieved.
 But in effect this was implicit everywhere as when the average wages in a particular mill were lower than elsewhere for reasons not connected with the quality of labour (e.g. because of antiquated machinery or the low quality of the cotton used), the men demanded "allowances" to raise their wages to the normal level.

 Brooklands Agreement

 In 1893, the Brooklands Agreement was entered into by masters and men in the cotton spinning industry.
 Under this agreement advances and reductions could not exceed 5% or succeed one another by a shorter period than twelve months and must be preceded by a consultation or 'conference'.
 Usually the changes were between 5% or 2.50%.
 The men agreed that formal conciliation would take place between the interested parties before a strike broke out.